Upgrade to Windows 10 for free right now

-With support for Windows 7 officially over as of today, Microsoft is encouraging users to upgrade to Windows 10 to keep devices running securely and smoothly.
+With support for Windows 7 officially over, Microsoft is encouraging users to upgrade to Windows 10 to keep devices running securely and smoothly.
 On Microsoft's website, the Windows 10 Home operating system costs $139 to download.
 However, you don't necessarily have to shell out the cash: A free upgrade offer from Microsoft that technically ended in 2016 still works.

 When Windows 10 was first released in July 2015, Microsoft offered an unprecedented free upgrade offer for Windows 7, 8 and 8.1 users, good through July 2016.
 But in 2017, Ed Bott of CNET sister site ZDNet reported that the free upgrade tool was still functional.
 I tried it out in November 2019, and was able to upgrade a 2014 Dell OptiPlex 9020 desktop from Windows 7 Pro to Windows 10 Pro.
 As of January 2020, readers are still emailing me and commenting below, saying that it's worked for them as well.